maufdez/ProtoGraph/README.md

 ## Overview:

-Proto-graph is a prototyping graph-database (ala Neo4j) written completely in Common lisp, although it now aspires to be more than just a prototyping tool.
+Proto-graph is a prototyping [graph database](https://en.wikipedia.org/wiki/Graph_database) (ala [Neo4j](http://www.neo4j.org/)) written completely in Common lisp, although it now aspires to be more than just a prototyping tool.

-Graph DBs are a form of no-SQL databases which are based on Math Graphs.
+Graph DBs are a form of [NoSQL](https://en.wikipedia.org/wiki/NoSQL) databases which are based on [Math Graphs](https://en.wikipedia.org/wiki/Graph_theory).
 In proto-graph nodes are called *nodes*, and edges are called *links*.
 Both *nodes* and *links* are CLOS classes, derived from a more primitive class called *thing*.

 Each node can have one ore several labels, represented by keyword parameters, if no label is provided the `:default` label is used.
 Nodes also have a list of properties, represented by a p-list where the keys are keyword parameters, and the values can be of any type, the matching is performed using an `equal` equality predicate.